 Our specialist counselling service is accredited with the British Association for Counselling and Psychotherapy, and we follow its Ethical Framework.

 Counselling provides a space to help you gain an understanding of yourself and your situation.
 Our specialist counselling aims to help you to find ways of coping with your experience of rape, sexual abuse, assualt and/or violence.
-We offer time limited therapy of up to ten sessions; sessions take place weekly or fortnightly and last for around 50 minutes.
+We offer time limited therapy of up to eight sessions; sessions take place weekly or fortnightly and last for around 50 minutes.